Home > Project > Explainer Series

 Saw

-Hand saws are our favorite choice for camping (although they’re no fun to throw).
+Hand saws are our favorite choice for camping.
 Small hand saws are light, effective at turning small branches and trunks into firewood, and generally faster to use than an axe.

 Silky Big Boy Saw Review

-They are also much safer than axes in many circumstances, especially around groups of fellow campers, children, and dogs.
+They are also much safer than axes and hatchets, especially around groups of fellow campers, children, and dogs.
+And they make a little less noise.

 These have a simple design, usually with a stout handle that pivots over a modest, small-toothed blade.
 They are very effective and available in a wide variety of prices.
 Here, you usually get what you pay for, with high-end models like the Silky Big Boy cutting wood like butter and lasting for years.
 Less expensive models, well, you roll the dice.